GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 # GBBPNode-RaspberryPi
 ### Image for a GBA GBBP Node on a Raspberry Pi ###

 This is a custom Linux image for the Raspberry Pi that runs Ethereum clients as a boot service and automatically turns the Raspberry Pi 4 into a full Ethereum 1.0 node.
 The image takes care of all the necessary steps, from setting up the environment to installing and running the Ethereum software as well as starting the blockchain synchronization.
-The image also includes other components of the Ethereum ecosystem such as Status.im, Raiden, IPFS, Swarm and Vipnode as well as the necessary GBA GBBP customizations.
+The image also includes other components of the Ethereum ecosystem such as Status.im, Raiden, IPFS, Swarm and Vipnode.
+All you will need to do is edit a few customization files and add the necessary GBA GBBP files.

 Since Raspbian OS is still 32 bits, this image uses the native 64 bits OS Ubuntu 20.04 instead to solve various memory issues.